blastur/dotfiles/README.md

 and Debian/Ubuntu machines the way I want it.
 Assumes you either use Sway on Wayland or i3 on x.org and bash as your main shell.

-I use [Yet-Another-Dotfiles-Manager
+I use [Yet-Another-Dotfiles-Manager (YADM)](https://yadm.io) to manage my dotfiles.

-(YADM)](https://thelocehiliosan.github.io/yadm/) to manage dotfiles.
-Once you've installed yadm, a clone will initialize the homedir.
+If you don't already have YADM installed, it can be run remotely via a curled pipe to perform the initial clone:

+    $ source <(curl -L bootstrap.yadm.io)

+Initialize homedir using YADM clone:

     $ yadm clone https://github.com/blastur/dotfiles.git